 UCAS application including personal statement

-Each year of study on this BSc healthcare management degree is composed of three central components.
+Each year of study on this BSc healthcare management degree is composed of three central components plus a placement year that is integral to your learning and future career

-Thirdly, the ‘mentored independent study' component is where you will undertake research with the support and guidance of senior researchers and professors.
+Mentored independent study modules where you will undertake research with the support and guidance of senior researchers and professors.

 NHS Graduate Scheme